Virginia Institute of Marine Science

 Coastal marshes, pond expansion, marsh degredation

-Schepers, Lennert; Brennand, Patrick; Kirwan, Matthew; Guntenspergen, Glenn; and Temmerman, Stijn, Coastal Marsh Degradation Into Ponds Induces Irreversible Elevation Loss Relative to Sea Level in a Microtidal System (2020).
+Schepers, Lennert; Brennand, Patrick; Kirwan, Matthew L.; Guntenspergen, Glenn; and Temmerman, Stijn, Coastal Marsh Degradation Into Ponds Induces Irreversible Elevation Loss Relative to Sea Level in a Microtidal System (2020).
 Geophysical Research Letters, 47(18), e2020GL089121.